bagder/uncurled/life/stay-sane.md

 time there are many tests and the acts of doing another release or changing internals become less dangerous.
 The test cases combined with many releases over a longer time, can slowly build up a trust-level that the basics work.
-Doing subsequent releases is then less of a nerv-wracking thing.
+Doing subsequent releases is then less of a nerve-wracking thing.
 Adding another billion users should be fine.
 No need to worry.

 ## Bugs are not that scary